-In 2012, Pact created the Belarus Research Council – a network of Belarusian polling agencies, think tanks, and study centers – which gathers twice a year to discuss achievements, share their research findings and develop future plans.
-The project aims to build researchers’ capacity, enhance coordination between them, increase access to data by local stakeholders, improve analysis and dissemination of qualitative and quantitative research results in Belarus.
+In 2012, Pact created the Belarus Research Council, a network of Belarusian polling agencies, think tanks and study centers that meets twice a year to discuss achievements, share their research findings and develop future plans.
+The project aims to build researchers’ capacity, enhance coordination between them, increase access to data by local stakeholders and improve the analysis and dissemination of qualitative and quantitative research results in Belarus.

 Capacity Building Marketplace

 In 2009, Pact leveraged its signature approach to capacity building by creating a Capacity Building Marketplace.
-A joint initiative of over 20 CSOs – and with DANIDA funding – the project is intended to create market-based mechanisms to facilitate direct relationships between donors and local CSOs, increase the quality and accessibility of capacity-building services, and decrease costs.
+A joint initiative of more than 20 civil society groups, this DANIDA-funded project is creating market-based mechanisms to facilitate direct relationships between donors and local CSOs, increaing the quality and accessibility of capacity-building services and decreasing costs.

 Belarus Reality Check

-In 2012, Pact and its local partners initiated the “Belarus Reality Check”, a policy review board tasked with providing realistic context analysis and an impartial examination of key issues of the EU`s Eastern Partnership policy.
-The process regularly convenes a "Review Group" of analysts, diplomats, policy and decision-makers to assess the EU's foreign policy towards Belarus.
+In 2012, Pact and its local partners initiated the “Belarus Reality Check,” a policy review board tasked with providing realistic context analysis and impartial examination of key issues of the EU's Eastern Partnership policy.
+The process regularly convenes a "review group" of analysts, diplomats and policy and decision-makers to assess the EU's foreign policy toward Belarus.

 Civil Society Leader Fellowship Program

-Since 2005, Pact has organized seven annual Leadership Program events, graduating over 100 fellows from various sectors of civil society.
-Implemented in-country, the Fellowship program provides customized mentorship and action-based learning opportunities for civil society leaders, as well as networking and capacity development for alumni.
+Since 2005, Pact has organized seven annual Leadership Program events, graduating more than 100 fellows from various sectors of civil society.
+Implemented in-country, the fellowship program provides customized mentorship and action-based learning opportunities for civil society leaders, as well as networking and capacity development for alumni.

 Community Development Fund

-Administered through the Community Development Fund (CMDF), Pact provides assistance to grass-root, community-based initiatives.
-The CMDF supports existing and emerging civil society groups, initiatives, and individuals to develop understanding among Belarusian citizens of taking responsibility for their own lives and encouraging active participation to improve the quality of life on a local level, the CMDF strengthens a sense of belonging and community.
+Through the Community Development Fund (CMDF), Pact provides assistance to grassroots, community-based initiatives.
+The CMDF supports existing and emerging civil society groups, initiatives and individuals to develop understanding among Belarusian citizens to help them take responsibility for their lives and take part in improvements at the local level.
+The CMDF is helping to build a sense of belonging and community in Belarus.

 Sign up for the Belarus Friday report here.